You love your boyfriend, but he doesn’t make an effort in your relationship. Here’s what to do when you start to wonder about his feelings for you.

 If you’ve been together for a long time (a 7 or 8 on that “relationship scale” at the beginning of this post), then maybe you can see that your boyfriend isn’t making an effort right now because he’s dealing with serious issues in other aspects of his life.

 If you haven’t been dating long — or if your relationship is less than a year old — you may not know your boyfriend well enough to determine why he stopped making an effort.
-Is your boyfriend dealing with depression?
+Is your boyfriend an emotionally unavailable man?
 Maybe he’s coping with financial problems in his professional or personal life, or grieving the los of someone he loves.
 Maybe he’s too heavy into the party, drugs, and alcohol scene.
 Or maybe your boyfriend is dealing with an ex-wife and custody issues, and just doesn’t have the time or energy to make an effort in your relationship.

 What’s happening in your boyfriend’s life?
 That may help you see why he’s not making any effort towards you.
 And, it may help you decide how to respond.